linode/docs/docs/web-servers/lamp/install-lamp-stack-on-ubuntu-16-04.md

         systemctl status apache2
         sudo systemctl restart apache2

-*   If the site loads, but the page returned is the default "Congratulations" page, return to the **Configure Virtual Hosts** section above, and check that the `DocumentRoot` matches your `example.com/public_html` folder.
+*   If the site loads, but the page returned is the default "Congratulations" page, return to the **Configure Virtual Hosts** section above and check that the `DocumentRoot` matches your `example.com/public_html` folder.

 *   If the page returned says "Index of /" or has a similar folder tree structure, create a test `index.html` file or a test file as shown above.